lopezelpesado/application-website/README.md

 ## To Do

 Here's a list of stuff I need to do!
-I'll add stuff as I think of it and cross stuff off when I complete them.

-- [ ] Create the HTML, CSS and JS files.
+- [x] Create the HTML, CSS and JS files.
 - [ ] Import and adapt my HTML and CSS from [this repo where I was working on it before](https://github.com/lopezelpesado/old-website).
 - [ ] Build the menu system.